SlingShot (Six Flags)

-SlingShot is a reverse bungee ride manufactured by Funtime.
-Cedar Fair amusement parks that feature the ride include Cedar Point, Carowinds, and Canada's Wonderland.
+SlingShot is a reverse bungee ride manufactured by Funtime and featured at several Six Flags amusement parks, including Cedar Point, Carowinds, and Canada's Wonderland.
+The first installation opened at Kings Island in 2002, but the park retired the ride in 2022.
 An additional fee is required to ride, which is separate from park admission.

 History

-Slingshot at Cedar Fair park locations first opened at Kings Island in 2002.
-A similar installation opened at Cedar Point in 2014, along with the addition of Pipe Scream and Lake Erie Eagles, and a renovated Gemini Midway.
+Slingshot at Six Flags park locations first opened at Kings Island in 2002.
+A similar installation opened at Cedar Point in 2014.
 It was built by Funtime.
-It opened at Cedar Point on July 2, 2014, after being open to employees for a few days.

-The ride utilizes a fluctuating price structure, where the cost raises or lowers depending on the day of the week.
+The ride utilizes a fluctuating price structure, where the cost increases or decreases depending on the day of the week.
 Riders can also purchase an on-ride video recording for an additional fee.

 Ride

 Kings Island

-SlingShot was located in the Oktoberfest (now known as Adventure Port) area and the capsule was launched 275 ft into the air going up to 100 mph.
+SlingShot opened in 2002 and was located in the Oktoberfest area of the park.
+The capsule launched 275 ft into the air reaching speeds up to 100 mph.

+In May 2022, Kings Island made the decision to retire SlingShot permanently, citing that the reason was to "make way for future plans".
+The news came less than two months after a teen was killed in Florida on a drop tower ride manufactured by the same company.
+WSAZ confirmed that the Ohio Department of Agriculture had looked into other rides in Ohio that were also manufactured by Funtime, including SlingShot at Kings Island.

 Cedar Point

 SlingShot is 360 ft tall and is located on the Gemini Midway, next to the Gemini.
 Riders in a two-person capsule are attached to cables and a patented spring propulsion device incorporating up to 720 specially designed springs.
 The capsule is launched 360 ft into the air at 62 mph and bounced up and down until it comes to rest at the launch point.
-The ride is the second highest at Cedar Point, about 70 ft shorter than Top Thrill Dragster and 50 ft higher than Millennium Force.
+The ride is the second highest at Cedar Point, about 70 ft shorter than Top Thrill 2 and 50 ft higher than Millennium Force.

 Carowinds

-SlingShot is located in the Carousel Park area.
+SlingShot located in the Carousel Park area.
 The capsule is launched 300 ft into the air at speeds of 60 mph.